Collection Development Policy

 There are a few unique concerns that arise when collecting zines produced for academic purposes (e.g. for credit in a class at New Paltz or elsewhere):

-- A major part of a zine’s life is its distribution, therefore we don’t collect zines that have not been copied and shared (for example, you made a copy for every member of your class, gave them to your friends, left a stack in a coffee shop)
+- A major part of a zine’s life is its distribution, therefore we don’t collect zines that have not been copied and shared.
+So make a few copies of your zine and share them!

 We’re grateful to many zinesters in the Hudson Valley for sharing their zine collections with us.
 If you’re interested in donating a bunch of zines that you have collected, we encourage you to be in touch with us to set up an appointment so that we could look over the zines together, or if you’re further afield, to email us a bit about your collection and the specific titles therein.